Set Foot Where

-Just about 100 miles southwest of Anchorage, Snug Harbor Outpost is located on Chisik Island, a small island located at the start of Lake Clark National Park in the heart of the Tuxedni Wilderness.
+Just about 100 miles southwest of Anchorage, Snug Harbor Outpost is located on Chisik Island, a small island located at the start of Lake Clark National Park in the heart of the wilderness.

-Accessible only by boat or plane, the Tuxedni Wilderness is an integral unit of Alaska’s Maritime National Wildlife Refuge.
+Accessible only by boat or plane, Snug Harbor Outpost is an integral unit of Alaska’s Maritime National Wildlife Refuge.
 President Theodore Roosevelt established Chisik Island and its neighbor, Duck Island, as a wildlife refuge in 1909, forever protecting and preserving the rocky island cliffs for native and migratory birds that come to nest.

 For over a century, this glacier-forged island has served as a beacon of refuge in the Cook Inlet for large sailing and fishing vessels.